getify/Functional-Light-JS/ch1.md

 ## Communication

 Why is functional programming important?
-To answer that, we need to take a bigger step back and talk about why programming is important?
+To answer that, we need to take a bigger step back and talk about why programming itself is important.

-It may surprise you to hear this, but I don't believe that code primarily exists to instruct the computer.
-As a matter of fact, I think the fact that code does instruct the computer is almost a happy accident.
+It may surprise you to hear this, but I don't believe that code is primarily a set of instructions for the computer.
+As a matter of fact, I think the fact that code instructs the computer is almost a happy accident.

 I believe very deeply that the vastly more important role of code is as a means of communication with other human beings.